kianheus/PDM_Project_Group_28/README.md

 cd code
 python RRTMain.py
 ```
-*Warning: the program can be slow when running the simulation from the integrated graphics card.
-Be sure to run the program on the dedicated card.*

 Instruction to interact with environment:
 * In first camera view, the mouse can be used to look around the environment.